ReDI-School/fullstack_bootcamp/projects/02_javascript/03_milestone/README.md

    - Update your JavaScript file (e.g., `app.js`) to include functionalities for adding products to the cart.
 2. **Cart Data Structure:**
    - Define a data structure (e.g., an array) to keep track of the products added to the cart.
-3. **Buy Now Button:**
+3. **Add to Card Button:**
-   - Implement an event listener for the "But Now" button for each product.
+   - Implement an event listener for the "Add to card" button for each product.
+   - Each product should include an "Add to Cart" button.
    - When the button is clicked, the corresponding product should be added to the cart.
 4. **Display Cart Items Modal:**
    - Add a section in your HTML to display the items in the cart.